 Collaboration

 Given the breadth and scope of research questions that arise on a landscape as varied and productive as the Lewa-Borana Landscape, it is often the case that external partners are required to help understand our ecosystem better.
-We have built long-running collaborations with several Universities and Research Institutions around the world, providing a field site for undergraduate, Masters, PhD students, and Post-Doc fellows to conduct their research.
-This opportunistic work complements the Research Department’s work and has helped build a library of reference resources for current and future land managers.
+We have built long-running collaborations with several universities and research institutions around the world, providing a field site for undergraduate, Masters, PhD students, and Post-Doc fellows to conduct their research.
+This work complements the Research Department’s efforts and has helped build a library of reference resources for current and future land managers.